ajaffer/traffic-signs/README.md

 ###Design and Test a Model Architecture

 ####1.
 Preprocessing of the image data.
-I chose not to convert the images to gray-scale images since I was getting good results with color images.
+I chose to use gray scale and then Contrast Limited Adaptive Histogram Equalizations (CLAHE).
+This alone made my accuracy increase, and gave me great results on my web images.
+Without CLAHE I was getting 3/5 web images correctly recognized, and with it I get 5/5 recognized correctly.

 I normalized the data by making it zero mean and equal standard deviation, that will help converging quicker.